 - Wear a mask and wash your hands frequently if you are the caregiver for someone who has the flu.

-- Get a flu shot every year.
-The vaccine manufacturing process starts the year before each flu season so educated guesswork is required based on the patterns of previous years.
-Some years the vaccine will be right on the mark and prevent you from getting that year's strain of flu.
-Other years, like this season, an unexpected strain emerges that the shot doesn't adequately cover, but the flu shot can still provide complete protection from some strains and minimize the symptoms from others.
-I have taken a flu shot every year since they have been available and this is the first year I have caught the flu.
+One simple thing we can all do to protect ourselves and others from this dangerous virus is to get a flu shot once a year.
+The vaccine manufacturing process starts the year before each flu season based on the patterns of previous years.
+Some years the vaccine will be right on target and other years it won’t.
+Even in those years when the vaccine is not an exact match for every type of flu going around that year, the flu shot can still provide complete protection from some strains and minimize the symptoms from others.
+I have taken a flu shot every year since they have been available and this is the first year that I have caught the flu.